simonh1000/simonh1000.github.io/_posts/2024-10-12-drop-directory.md

         (Decode.field "file" File.decoder)
 ```

 Notice how we attach a `"drop"` event handler that accesses the `"fileTree"` field, but doesn't actually decode any data.
-That's enough to trigger the async Javacript code thus results in the subsequent `"fileTree"` event, which we do decode.
+That's enough to trigger the async Javacript code that results in the subsequent `"fileTree"` event, which we do decode.

 The full source code is at https://github.com/simonh1000/elm-drop-directory